-- Even if an organisation is not strictly covered by the legislation, such as where the number of employees does not meet the threshold, press the employer to publish gender gap data as an exercise in best practice. - Signpost the advice from ACAS, the Government Equalities Office and the Chartered Institute of Personnel and Development that the raw figures should be accompanied by a narrative that explains gaps and draws up an action plan that contain specific, time-limited targets for addressing gaps.
-Otherwise, the exercise can amount to little more than a data gathering exercise without purpose. - Equality duty objectives can be linked to pay gap reporting, but it may be preferable to keep objectives separate to maximise the number of equality initiatives pursued by the organisation. - In pressing for a narrative that defines an action plan, emphasise the benefits to an employer: - ➤ Reducing the chances of facing equal pay claims, with the associated costs and possible damage to reputation; - Drawing more effectively on the full talents of the entire workforce; - Generating a more diverse workforce that's more attuned to the needs of all service users; - Attracting and holding on to the best candidates for fulfilling roles in the organisation (an EHRC survey found that nearly two-thirds (61%) of women would take an organisation's gender pay gap into consideration when applying for jobs). - ➤ Developing a more productive, loyal and motivated workforce, with all the consequent benefits for reducing staff turnover and absenteeism;
+- Even if an organisation is not strictly covered by the legislation, such as where the number of employees does not meet the threshold, press the employer to publish gender gap data as an exercise in best practice. - Signpost the advice from the UK government, the Equality and Human Rights Commission, the Chartered Management Institute (CMI) and and the Chartered Institute of Personnel and Development that the raw figures should be accompanied by a narrative that explains gaps and draws up an action plan that contain specific, time-limited targets for addressing gaps.
+Otherwise, the exercise can amount to little more than a data gathering exercise without purpose. - Equality duty objectives can be linked to pay gap reporting, but it may be preferable to keep objectives separate to maximise the number of equality initiatives pursued by the organisation. - In pressing for a narrative that defines an action plan, emphasise the benefits to an employer: - Reducing the chances of facing equal pay claims, with the associated costs and possible damage to reputation; - Drawing more effectively on the full talents of the entire workforce; - Generating a more diverse workforce that's more attuned to the needs of all service users; - Attracting and holding on to the best candidates for fulfilling roles in the organisation (an EHRC survey found that nearly two-thirds (61%) of women would take an organisation's gender pay gap into consideration when applying for jobs); - > Developing a more productive, loyal and motivated workforce, with all the consequent benefits for reducing staff turnover and absenteeism.